-Free Legal Clinics in Department of Veterans Affairs Facilities (Nationwide)
+Free Legal & Medical-Legal Clinics in Department of Veterans Affairs Facilities (Nationwide)

-Free legal services are sometimes hosted in Department of Veterans Affairs facilities.
+Free legal and medical-legal services are sometimes hosted in Department of Veterans Affairs facilities.
 The legal services providers are not VA employees.
-Learn more about medical-legal partnerships.

 Please note: Per the VA Office of General Counsel, VA assumes no responsibility for the professional ability or integrity of the legal service providers which appear on this list.
 VA does not endorse or recommend any of these organizations.